INFORMATION

 EDUCATION AND TRAINING

-instruction and mentoring.
-DRA team members also have
+formal instruction and mentoring.
+DRA team members also

-great depth and experience in providing technical support
+had great depth and experience in providing technical

-ranging from one-on-one to groups of all sizes.
-With
+support ranging from one-on-one to groups of all sizes.

-one step at a time.
-For more formal training, two of
+achievements; one step at a time.
+For more formal

-the team have considerable experience teaching at the
+training, two of the team had considerable experience

-university level, and are skillful in assisting even
+teaching at the university level, and were skillful in assisting even

 the most sophisticated, conceptually-oriented clients